TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 36/Exodus 36.31.md

 ---

-And he made bars of acacia wood; five for the boards of the one side of the tabernacle,
+He made bars of acacia wood; five for the boards of the one side of the tabernacle,